-NBWD considers the following types of incidents to be Level IV Emergencies A health advisory is required and Department of Health must be notified:
+NBWD considers the following types of incidents to be Level IV Emergencies.
+Level IV emergencies require a health advisory and the Office of Drinking Water must be notified:

 - Natural disaster that results in catastrophic damage to system facilities

 - Terrorism attack

 - Loss of more than one source.